MarkusAleksander/countdown-timer/Readme.md

 </div>
 ```

-Inner content should ideally be empty.
+Inner content should be empty.

 Countdown target should be set on the HTML as data-countdown and is in the format:
 MM/DD/YYYY HH:MM:SS

 When the timer has passed, the content will say EXPIRED

+All content will be unstyled.

-If you want to display time annotations (i.e. 10 hours, 10 minutes, 10 seconds) then use:
+If you want to display time annotations (10 hours, 10 minutes, 10 seconds) then add:

 ```
 data-display-annotations="true"